Ensure access to affordable, reliable, sustainable and modern energy for all

 Affordable and clean energy in the EU: overview and key trends

 In everyday life, our well-being and the workings of the economy depend on reliable, affordable and sustainable energy services, such as electricity supply, heating and cooling, and transport services.
 Monitoring SDG 7 in an EU context involves looking at developments in energy consumption, energy supply and access to affordable energy.
-As illustrated by the figure on the right, trends for the EU over the five-year period assessed have overall been slightly unfavourable, mainly due to significant impacts on energy imports and increased energy prices following Russia’s war of aggression against Ukraine.
-While energy consumption has kept falling, the EU needs to speed up progress in light of the new 2030 targets adopted in September 2023.
-At the same time, energy productivity continued to develop favourably throughout the EU, resulting in a further decoupling of economic growth from energy consumption.
-In the area of energy supply, the EU has made progress towards the new 2030 target for renewable energy, but the pace needs to accelerate to reach a 42.5 % share.
-Besides diversification of gas supply, energy import dependency rose strongly in 2022, which was mainly due to refilling of stocks which were particularly low at the end of 2021.
-Access to affordable energy saw a strong backslide in 2022 as a result of energy price hikes.
-The EU has taken action to secure energy supply and affordability.
+Overall, over the five-year period assessed, the EU has made moderate progress towards this goal.
+Energy consumption has continued to fall, but the EU needs to speed up progress in light of the 2030 targets.
+At the same time, energy productivity has continued to develop favourably throughout the EU, resulting in a further decoupling of economic growth from energy consumption.
+In the area of energy supply, the EU has made progress towards the new 2030 target for renewable energy, but the pace needs to accelerate to reach a 42.5% share.
+After an exceptional year in 2022 that was marked by refilling of gas stocks, energy import dependency fell again in 2023, reaching levels comparable to previous years.
+Access to affordable energy saw a further strong backslide in 2023, following a hike in energy prices.

 Energy consumption

-Energy consumption has declined but significant further reductions are needed to meet the 2030 target
+Energy consumption continues to decline but further reductions are needed to meet the 2030 target

-The EU aims to reduce its energy consumption by at least 11.7 % by 2030, compared to the 2020 reference scenario projection.
-Translated into absolute levels, this means that the EU should consume no more than 992.5 million tonnes of oil equivalent (Mtoe) of primary and 763 Mtoe of final energy by 2030.
+The EU aims to reduce its energy consumption by at least 11.7% by 2030, compared with the 2020 reference scenario projection.
+Translated into absolute levels, this means the EU should consume no more than 992.5 million tonnes of oil equivalent (Mtoe) of primary energy and 763 Mtoe of final energy by 2030.

-The EU’s primary energy consumption has seen a general downward trend since 2007, reaching 1 257.1 Mtoe in 2022, which is a 15.6 % reduction over the past 15 years.
-In comparison, final energy consumption has fallen to 940.5 Mtoe or 8.6 % over the same period.
+The EU’s primary energy consumption has seen a general downward trend since 2008, reaching 1 210.8 Mtoe in 2023, which is a 18.7% reduction over the past 15 years.
+In comparison, final energy consumption has fallen to 894.4 Mtoe or by 11.8% over the same period.
 The difference in primary and final energy reductions can be mainly traced back to more efficient energy production and the switch to renewable energies [1].
-Long-term progress on both fronts was mainly driven by energy policies supporting efficiency improvements across all sectors, particularly buildings, electric appliances and industrial installations.
+Long-term progress on both fronts was mainly driven by energy policies that support efficiency improvements across all sectors, particularly buildings, electric appliances and industrial installations.

-EU citizens’ energy consumption at home has slightly fallen since 2017
+EU citizens’ energy consumption has fallen strongly since 2018

 Households account for about a quarter of final energy consumption.
 At home, people use energy in particular for heating, cooling, cooking, lighting, sanitation and appliances.
 The level of household energy consumption mainly depends on outdoor temperatures, energy performance of buildings, use and efficiency of electrical appliances, and behaviour and economic status of inhabitants (for example, their desired or affordable level of thermal comfort, frequency of clothes washing, use of TV-sets, games and lighting preferences).

-Household energy consumption has slightly decreased since 2017, reaching 542 kilograms of oil equivalent (kgoe) per EU inhabitant in 2022.
-This was 4.4 % less than in 2017.
-A large drop of 7.7 % occurred in 2022 compared with 2021, mainly due to a comparably warmer spring and winter in 2022 [2].
-The data show some annual variability that depends mainly on the weather conditions during winter, as more than 60 % of energy is used for heating [3].
+Household energy consumption has decreased since 2018, reaching 511 kilograms of oil equivalent (kgoe) per EU inhabitant in 2023.
+This was 9.1% less than in 2018.
+A large drop of 7.8% occurred in 2022 compared with 2021, mainly due to a comparably warmer spring and winter in 2022 [2].
+The data show some annual variability that is due mainly to winter weather conditions, as more than 60% of energy is used for heating [3].

-When viewed over the longer term, efficiency improvements, in particular in space heating, seem to have balanced the effect of population growth and increases in the number and size of dwellings.
-Since 2007, energy consumption per EU inhabitant has fallen by 4.7 %, with a slight downward trend in total household energy consumption offsetting a 2.2 % or 9.8 million increase in the population over the same period [4].
+When viewed over the longer term, efficiency improvements, particularly in space heating, have outweighed the effect of population growth and increases in the number and size of dwellings.
+Since 2008, final energy consumption per EU inhabitant has fallen by 15.0%, which resulted from a 13.2% decrease in total household energy consumption combined with a 2.0% or 8.7 million increase in the EU’s population over the same period [4].

 Recent trends in Europe point to a decoupling of economic growth from energy consumption, which is measured here using gross domestic product (GDP) and gross available energy (GAE) respectively.
-Between 2007 and 2022, GAE fell by 15.4 % and thus by a similar amount to primary energy consumption.
-Over the same period, real GDP grew by 16.5 % [5].
-As a result, energy productivity — which measures GDP per unit of energy input — increased almost continuously from EUR 6.8 per kgoe in 2007 to EUR 9.3 per kgoe in 2022.
-The improvement in energy productivity was particularly strong in 2022, by 8.4 %, due to a marked decrease in GAE alongside continued GDP growth.
+Between 2008 and 2023, GAE fell by 18.6% and thus by a similar amount to primary energy consumption.
+Over the same period, real GDP grew by 16.9% [5].
+As a result, energy productivity — which measures GDP per unit of energy input — increased almost continuously from EUR 6.9 per kgoe in 2008 to EUR 9.8 per kgoe in 2023.
+The improvement in energy productivity was particularly strong in 2022 and 2023, due to a marked decrease in GAE alongside continued GDP growth.

 Energy supply

-The share of renewables has kept rising in the EU, but stronger growth still remains vital to meet the 2030 target
+The share of renewables has kept rising in the EU, but even stronger growth is needed to meet the 2030 target

-Use of renewable energy has grown more or less steadily in the EU, almost doubling from 11.7 % of gross final energy consumption in 2007 to reach 23.0 % in 2022.
+Use of renewable energy has grown more or less steadily in the EU, almost doubling from 12.6% of gross final energy consumption in 2008 to reach 24.6% in 2023.
 Reductions in investment costs due to economies of scale and greater competition, more efficient technologies, supply chain improvements and renewable energy support schemes have driven this growth [7].
-Nevertheless, an even faster growth will be needed in the EU in the coming years to meet the 42.5 % target in 2030.
+Nevertheless, even faster growth will be needed across the EU to meet the 42.5% target in 2030.

 The share of renewable energy grew in all three of the areas monitored here, namely electricity generation, heating and cooling, and transport.
-The share of renewables in electricity generation experienced the most pronounced growth, reaching 41.2 % in 2022.
-The shares of renewables in heating and cooling and in transport were somewhat lower, at 24.9 % and 9.6 % in 2022, respectively.
+The share of renewables in electricity generation experienced the most pronounced growth, reaching 45.3% in 2023.
+The shares of renewables in heating and cooling and in transport were lower, at 26.2% and 10.8% in 2023, respectively.
 Still, additional efforts are required across all of these sectors to scale up the use of renewable energies.

-Looking at specific renewable energy sources, the largest share of available renewable energy in 2022 came from solid biofuels (40.2 %), followed by wind energy (14.5 %) and hydropower (9.5 %).
-Wind and solar photovoltaic energy made the biggest contribution to the absolute increase in renewable energy production between 2017 and 2022.
-Solar photovoltaic energy production doubled and heat pumps energy production increased by almost 50 %, meaning these two sources saw the largest percentage increase over the period [8].
+Looking at specific renewable energy sources, the largest share of available renewable energy in 2023 came from solid biofuels (36.7%), followed by wind energy (15.8%), hydropower (10.9%) and solar photovoltaics (8.1%).
+Wind and solar photovoltaic energy made the biggest contribution to the absolute increase in renewable energy production between 2018 and 2023.
+Solar photovoltaic energy production more than doubled, and energy production from heat pumps increased by more than 50%, followed by wind, meaning these three sources saw the largest percentage increase over the period [8].

-Despite continuous growth in renewable energy sources within the EU over the past decade, fuel imports from non-EU countries remained an important energy source for the EU in 2022, contributing to 62.5 % of gross available energy (GAE) — as measured by net imports (imports minus exports).
-Net imports were highest for oil and petroleum products (97.7 % imported) and natural gas (97.6 % imported), followed by solid fuels (predominantly coal) (45.8 % imported).
-Net imports of renewable energy including biofuels accounted for 2.8 % of gross available renewable energy in 2022 and just 0.8 % of total net imports [9].
+Despite continuous growth in renewable energy sources within the EU over the past decade, fuel imports from non-EU countries remained an important energy source for the EU in 2023, contributing to 58.3% of gross available energy (GAE) — as measured by net imports (imports minus exports).
+Net imports were highest for oil and petroleum products (94.5% imported) and natural gas (90.0% imported), followed by solid fuels (predominantly coal, 40.8% imported).
+Net imports of renewable energy including biofuels accounted for 2.4% of gross available renewable energy in 2023 and just 0.8% of total net imports [9].

-The EU’s share of net imports of energy had remained relatively stable at around 55 % until 2021, which can be explained by two opposing developments.
+The EU’s share of net imports of energy had remained relatively stable at around 55% until 2021, which can be explained by two opposing developments.
 On the one hand, the EU reduced its energy consumption and increased its use of domestic renewables.
 On the other hand, it reduced its primary production of fossil fuels because of exhausted or uneconomical domestic sources, particularly natural gas and crude oil [10].
 Between 2021 and 2022, however, energy import dependency increased strongly by 7.0 percentage points.
-This development was mainly driven by a need to increase stocks.
-As the amount of stored natural gas and oil had been relatively low towards the end of 2021, countries took action in 2022 to refill storage sites for securing energy supply [11].
+This development was mainly driven by a need to increase stocks in 2022 as the amount of stored natural gas and oil had been relatively low towards the end of 2021 [11].
+In 2023, energy import dependency fell back to the levels reported before 2022, reaching 58.3%.

-Despite strong cuts in EU imports, Russia was still the main supplier of energy to the EU in 2022, accounting for 22.6 % of gas, 20.8 % of petroleum product and 23.1 % of solid fuel imports from outside the EU.
-These shares are significantly lower than in 2021, particularly for gas and solid fuels.
-From 2021 to 2022, EU imports of these energy carriers from Russia were almost halved, with a reduction of 45 % [12].
-This follows Russia’s cuts in gas supplies to the EU and the EU accelerating its phase out of Russian fossil fuels while increasing its diversification efforts.
-The EU set a ban on nearly 90 % of Russian oil imports to Europe, which took effect in December 2022 for seaborne crude oil and in February 2023 for refined petroleum products.
+In 2023, the EU successfully reduced its energy dependency on Russia, which is no longer its main supplier of energy products.
+The drop was most significant for solid fossil fuel imports, for which Russia’s share in total extra-EU imports decreased from 23.1% in 2022 to just 1.0% in 2023.
+Similarly, the share of imports of petroleum products from Russia fell from 21.1% to 3.6%.
+Gas import dependency was cut in half, from 22.4% in 2022 to 11.2% in 2023 [12].
+This follows the EU accelerating its phase out of Russian fossil fuels while increasing its diversification efforts.
+The EU set a ban on nearly 90% of Russian oil imports to Europe, which took effect in December 2022 for seaborne crude oil and in February 2023 for refined petroleum products.
 Moreover, coal sanctions were put in place in April 2022 and took effect in August 2022 [13].

 Access to affordable energy

 SDG 7 emphasises the need for affordable energy for reasons of social equality and justice.
 Principle 20 of the European Pillar of Social Rights also places energy among the essential services everyone should have access to.
 The inability to keep the home adequately warm is a survey-based indicator used to monitor access to affordable energy throughout the EU.
-A lack of access to affordable energy is strongly associated with low levels of income in combination with high expenditure on energy and poor building efficiency standards [16].
+A lack of access to affordable energy is strongly associated with low levels of income in combination with high expenditure on energy and low energy performance of buildings and appliances [16].

-The share of people reporting to be without affordable access to heating rose strongly in 2022
+The share of people reporting to be without affordable access to heating increased further in 2023

-Between 2012 and 2021, the EU made progress on improving access to affordable energy, with the share of the population unable to keep the home adequately warm falling from 11.2 % to 6.9 %.
-However, in 2022, the natural gas and electricity price spikes following cuts in Russian energy supplies impacted the financial ability of households to pay for their energy bills.
-Consequently, the share of the EU population reporting that they are unable to keep their home adequately warm rose strongly to 9.3 %.
+Between 2012 and 2021, the EU made progress on improving access to affordable energy, with the share of the population unable to keep the home adequately warm falling from 11.2% to 6.9%.
+However, in 2022, the natural gas and electricity price spikes following cuts in Russian energy supplies impacted the ability of households to pay for their energy bills.
+Consequently, the share of the EU population reporting that they are unable to keep their home adequately warm rose strongly to 9.3%.
+In 2023, the share increased even more, reaching 10.6%, indicating that the actions taken at EU level to ensure affordable access have not yet resulted in a visible impact.

 Main indicators